storj/docs/app/learn/self-host/gateway-st/page.md

 {% /tab %}
 {% /tabs %}

 2\.
-Enter the numeric choice or satellite address corresponding to the satellite you've created your account on.&#x20;
+Enter the numeric choice or satellite address corresponding to the satellite you've created your account on.

 The satellite address should be entered as \<nodeid>@\<address>:\<port> for example: `12L9ZFwhzVpuEKMUNUqkaTLGzwY9G24tbiigLiXpmZWKwmcNDDs@eu1.storj.io:7777`, or just use the number from the list: